Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

 where $\mathcal{F}$ is the input feature activation and $s$ is the index of the desired style from a set of style images.
 As shown in Equation (\ref{eq:CIN}), the conditioning for each style $I_s$ is done by scaling and shifting parameters $\gamma^s$ and $\beta^s$ after normalising feature activation $\mathcal{F}(I_c)$, \ie, each style $I_s$ can be achieved by tuning parameters of an affine transformation.
 The interpretation is similar to that for \cite{ulyanov2017improved} in Section~\ref{sect:PSPM}, \ie, the normalisation of feature statistics with different affine parameters can normalise input content image to different styles.
 Furthermore, the algorithm of Dumoulin \etal can also be extended to combine multiple styles in a single stylised result by combining affine parameters of different styles.

 Another algorithm which follows the first path of MSPM is proposed by Chen \etal \cite{chen2017stylebank}.
 Their idea is to explicitly decouple style and content, \ie, using separate network components to learn the corresponding content and style information.
 More specifically, they use mid-level convolutional filters (called ``StyleBank'' layer) to individually learn different styles.
 Each style is tied to a set of parameters in ``StyleBank'' layer.
-The rest components in the network are used to learn semantic content information, which is shared by different styles.
-Their algorithm also supports flexible incremental training, which is to fix the content components in the network and only train ``StyleBank'' layer for the newly coming style.
+The rest components in the network are used to learn content information, which is shared by different styles.
+Their algorithm also supports flexible incremental training, which is to fix the content components in the network and only train a ``StyleBank'' layer for a new style.

+In summary, both the algorithms of Dumoulin \etal and Chen \etal have the benefits of little efforts needed to learn a new style and a flexible control over style fusion.
+However, they do not address the common limitations of NST algorithms, \eg, a lack of details, semantics, depth and variations in brush strokes.

-\paragraph{2) Combining both style and content as inputs.} One disadvantage of the first category is that the model size generally becomes larger with the increase of the number of learned styles.
+\textbf{2) Combining both style and content as inputs.} One disadvantage of the first category is that the model size generally becomes larger with the increase of the number of learned styles.
 The second path of MSPM addresses this limitation by fully exploring the capability of one single network and combining both content and style into the network for style identification.
 Different MSPM algorithms differ in the way to incorporate style into the network.

-Li \etal \cite{li2017diverse} propose to first sample a set of noise maps from a uniform distribution and establish a one-to-one mapping $f$ between each style and noise map.
-For clarity, we divide the style transfer network into an encoder ($Enc$) and decoder ($Dec$) pair.
-For each style, the corresponding noise map $f(I_s)$ is concatenated ($\oplus$) with the encoded feature activations $Enc(I_c)$ and then feeded into the decoder to get the stylised result: $I=Dec( \ f(I_s) \ \oplus \ Enc(I_c) \ )$.
+In \cite{li2017diverse}, given $N$ target styles, Li \etal design a selection unit for style selection, which is a $N$-dimensional one-hot vector.
+Each bit in the selection unit represents a specific style $I_s$ in the set of target styles.
+For each bit in the selection unit, Li \etal first sample a corresponding noise map $f(I_s)$ from a uniform distribution and then feed $f(I_s)$ into the style sub-network to obtain the corresponding style encoded features $\mathcal{F}(f(I_s))$.
+By feeding the concatenation of the style encoded features $\mathcal{F}(f(I_s))$ and the content encoded features $Enc(I_c)$ into the decoder part $Dec$ of the style transfer network, the desired stylised result can be produced: $I=Dec( \ \mathcal{F}(f(I_s)) \ \oplus \ Enc(I_c) \ )$.